 furniture inspired by wilderness and wildlife

 I cannot count the times I have suddenly stopped still in the woods, frozen with fascination that I'm sharing space with a wild animal.
 I rarely photograph at that moment; they almost always see me first.
-Even the bears are usually just a lucky glimpse.
+Even a bear is usually just a lucky glimpse.

 My image ideas always begin with admiration for a particular species and awe of the sheer beauty of the animal.
 Even images with no animal, like the Tribal tables, are made FOR wild animals (the Tribal design is in honor of the endangered elephants and rhinos that are threatened by poaching).
 My intent is always to honor wild animals, and convey each with dignity.
 I attempt to visually illustrate the fact that all wild animals are sentient beings with valid emotions and individual personalities.

-I like to have the wild animal presence on each table, because that feels good to me (more on that in my upcoming blog).
+I like to have the wild animal presence on each table, because that feels good to me.
 Regardless of each table image, however, my goal is to promote the preservation of wilderness habitat.
-Native habitat is the greatest need of all wild species, and it is a complicated need, due to the variety of species that share space.
+Native habitat is the greatest need of all wild species, and it is a complicated need, especially for migrating animals.

 mentors - molesworth, rungius and muir